Agoric/documentation/main/REPL/sharingService.md

 - `sharedMap`: `{ sharedMap }`
 - `key`: `{ String }`
 - `value`: `{ Object }`
-- Returns: **tyg todo: Not sure**
+- Returns: `{ Integer }`

 Adds an entry to the specified shared map with the specified key and value.
+Returns the number of entries after the newly added one.

 ```js
 command[0] E(home.sharingService).createSharedMap("MyMap")